abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 **Task 6:** Show that there are no other groups with 3 objects, other than $Z_3$.

-There are abelian groups that are not cyclic, but, as we shall see below, the concepts of cyclic groups and abelian groups are deeply related.
+There are commutative groups that are not cyclic, but, as we shall see below, the concepts of cyclic groups and commutative groups are deeply related.

 Group isomorphisms
 ---